What is a cash management account?

 Some providers will also offer extra features alongside the ability to manage various transaction types from your CMA.
 These can include links to any other external bank accounts you may wish to maintain, making it easier to move your money around.

 Some CMAs also come with generous ATM rebates and mobile check deposit functions, letting you deposit and withdraw funds with ease.
 FDIC insurance from a third-party bank can give you protection against the loss of insured deposits.
-Alerts keep you up-to-date with transactions and upcoming payments.
+Alerts from mobile apps can also keep you up-to-date with transactions and upcoming payments.

 Considerations when opening a CMA